-The Board is currently chaired by Mr. von Emster.
-Effective on the date of the Annual Meeting, it is expected that Mr. von Emster will resign from the Board and Dr. Morrissey will be appointed as chair of the Board.
+The Board is currently chaired by Dr. Morrissey.
 The Board Chair has authority, among other things, to call and preside over Board meetings, to set meeting agendas and to determine materials to be distributed to the Board.
 Accordingly, the Board Chair has substantial ability to shape the work of the Board.
 The Company believes that separation of the positions of Board Chair and Chief Executive Officer reinforces the independence of the Board in its oversight of the business and affairs of the Company.
-In addition, we have a separate Chair for each committee of the Board.
+In addition, the Company has a separate Chair for each committee of the Board.
 The Chair of each committee reports periodically to the Board on the activities of their committee in fulfilling their responsibilities as detailed in their respective charters.